 First elected to Parliament in 2015 as the MP for Richmond (Yorkshire), Sunak served as chief secretary to the Treasury and parliamentary under secretary of state at the Ministry of Housing, Communities and Local Government before his appointment as Chancellor.

-He's been one of the better-known faces throughout the leadership contest, familiar to many for his 'Eat Out to Help Out' scheme during the pandemic, and more recently the £150 council tax rebate (opens in new tab).
-Now, people are keen to know more about the Chancellor, from who he's married to, to how he voted on Brexit (opens in new tab).
+He's well known to the public for schemes such as 'Eat Out to Help Out' during the pandemic, and more recently the £150 council tax rebate (opens in new tab).
+Now, people are keen to know more about the former Chancellor, from who he's married to, to how he voted on Brexit (opens in new tab).

 Video of the Week